-Earbuds usually feature passive noise-cancelling technology.
-It reduces ambient noise but doesn’t block it at all.
-It was made on purpose.
-This type of earphones are mostly used by runners who need to be aware of the surroundings for safety measures.
+Earbuds usually allow more ambient leakage than other two types.
+Since they come without accessories, theoretically there’s nothing that can hinder noise from outside.
+On the other hand, it was made on purpose.
+This type is mostly used by runners who need to be aware of the surroundings for safety measures.
 Thus, earbuds allow hearing what’s around.

 Headphones or earbuds - which ones are more comfortable?
 Since they differ in design, it’s up to a user to decide.
 Moreover, it depends on the sport.
-As for earbuds, they come with a few sets of ear-tips.
-So, by trying on different-size ear-tips, one has all the chances to find the most convenient fit.
+As for earbuds, usually they come without ear-tips.
+The issue is that they easily slip off since they are only available in one size.

 A pair of earbuds are more portable than the one of headphones.
 Basically, earbuds are much lighter, more compact and their carrying case can fit any pocket.
 Some earbuds’ case looks like a cigarette lighter.